 There are 29 emergency telephones on campus with direct contact to the Office of Safety and Security.
 Thirteen telephones, identified with a blue light, are freestanding and strategically placed in areas with a high concentration of foot traffic.
 The remaining 16 telephones are located at the entrances to residence halls and administrative buildings.

 All traditional residence halls are equipped with card-swipe access and are locked at all times.
 The Office of Safety and Security is alerted by alarm when entrances are left open.
 In conjunction with the Newport police, the offices of Campus Life and Safety and Security meet with freshmen in the residence halls to discuss issues pertaining to personal safety, crime and alcohol.

 Safety and security officers will transport faculty, staff and students on-campus who are in need of assistance due to a medical condition.
 This usually entails those who are on crutches or other similar conditions.
 The Office of Safety and Security provides transportation to Health Services during normal working hours and Newport Hospital after-hours, if necessary.
-Students without transportation will also be driven to local medical appointments in Newport and Middletown.

 Students who bring bicycles to campus are encouraged to register them, free of charge, with the Office of Safety and Security.
 There are approximately 15 bicycle racks positioned throughout campus, and bicycle locks are recommended.
 Students should be aware that bicycles with motors attached, including small scooters, are strictly prohibited.